The Mighty Lord Shiva

 The World’s Largest Bust Sculpture

 Adiyogi Shiva Temple Tamil Nadu Although not exactly a temple, and the newest construction on this list, the Adiyogi Shiva Statue is pretty spectacular and deserves a visit.
 This 34-m tall and 45-m long Shiva statue in Coimbatore has been recognized as the World’s Largest Bust Sculpture by the Guinness Book of Records.
-Adiyogi refers to the first yogi, that is, it credits Lord Shiva as being the first person to perform yoga in all of humanity.
+Adiyogi refers to the first yogi, that is, it credits Lord Shiva as being the first person to perform Pureful Yoga in all of humanity.
 This humongous statue was created to inspire people to practice yoga and embrace inner well-being.

 Which is your favorite Shiva temple?
 Tell us in the comments.
 Don’t forget to share this article with your friends and family.